cdillon/setmore-appointments/readme.txt

 1. In another browser tab, sign in to [my.setmore.com](http://my.setmore.com).
 1. Copy your Booking Page URL from your "Profile" tab.
 1. Paste that URL into the `SetMore Booking URL` field in WordPress.
 Remember to "Save Changes".
-1. Use the widget to add a "Book Appointment" button to a sidebar, or use the shortcode `[setmore_iframe]` to add the scheduler to a page.
+1. Use the widget to add a "Book Appointment" button to a sidebar, or use the shortcode `[setmoreplus]` to add the scheduler to a page.

 == Frequently Asked Questions ==